Maoama10334/Discordia/README.md

 # Discordia

-*Discord* is a simple Discord-like application written in Electron designed to test text, voice, and multimedia sharing, alongside other fun features.
+*Discord* is a simple and lightweight Discord-like application written in Electron designed to test text, voice, and multimedia sharing, alongside other fun features.

 ## *Features*